DeveloperCron/DeveloperCron/README.md

 # Hey there! 👋

-I'm Lior.
+I'm Lior shaposhnikov!
-Working on games and tools
+I Love contributing to tools and develop my own games